matters-in-media-art/mattersinmediaart.org/acquiring-time-based-media-art.md

 <!-- Post Acquisition -->

 ## Post-acquisitions
 The work is catalogued and documented during this phase, and images are created for public release and for internal use.
 The artist may be interviewed after acquiring the work to answer remaining questions about future conservation and display.
 Technical and conceptual knowledge about the work is used to create a long-term conservation plan.
-The media, display equipment, and sculptural components are packed and stored in archival housing in favourable environments for long-term preservation.
+The media, display equipment, and sculptural components are packed and stored in archival housing in favorable environments for long-term preservation.

 * What information do we need to have in place to establish a baseline record and for future record-keeping?
 * What is needed to prepare for the future life of the work as part of our Collection?
 * How do I prepare for interviewing the artist about the installation and conservation of the work?
 * The goal of the post-acquisition phase is to prepare the artwork for long-term preservation and future installation.
-This includes organising information about the work in digital and hard-copy format.
+This includes organizing information about the work in digital and hard-copy format.

 </section>